ttwag/EEC130AB-Electromagnetics/lecture/Transmission_Line.md

 **Physical Meaning of the Solution**

-First transform the solutions into time domain, which is:
+First transform the solutions into the time domain, which is:

 $$v(z, t) = I_0^+ cos(\omega t - \beta z) + V_0^-cos(\omega t + \beta z)$$
 $$i(z, t) = I_0^+ cos(\omega t - \beta z) + I_0^-cos(\omega t + \beta z)$$

 This represents a traveling wave going to +z and -z direction with amplitude of $V_0^+$ and $V_0^-$.

-These equations should apply to the part of transmission line between sender and load, and it means that voltage varies between transmission line.
+These equations should apply to the part of the transmission line between sender and load, and it means that voltage varies between transmission lines.

 Also, $\beta = \omega \sqrt{L'C'}$, so the phase velocity of the waves are $v_p = \frac{\omega}{\beta} = \frac{1}{\sqrt{L'C'}}$.